'Things must change' British PM vows after London Bridge rampage

 Those arrested were identified by police late Sunday as a 38-year-old woman, a 28-year-old man, a 52-year-old man, 55-year-old man, 27-year-old man, a 55-year-old man who has since been released without charge, 49-year-old woman, 60-year-old woman, a 19-year-old woman, a 27-year-old woman, a 24-year-old woman and a 53-year-old woman.
 All of the arrests took place in Barking, police said.

-ISIS-affiliated Amaq Media said late Sunday that the terrorist group was claiming responsibility for the attacks.
+ISIS-affiliated Amaq Media said late Sunday that the terrorist group was claiming responsibility for the attacks late Saturday.
 NBC News has not independently verified ISIS' claim of responsibility.

 Seven people died and nearly 50 were injured when a van barreled into pedestrians on London Bridge, and then three attackers embarked on a stabbing spree at nearby Borough Market.
 It was the third terrorist attack on British soil within as many months.